 Series · ODE Foundations · Chapter 8

-ODE Chapter 8: Nonlinear Systems and Phase Portraits
+Ordinary Differential Equations (8): Nonlinear Systems and Phase Portraits

-Step beyond linearity: predator-prey oscillations, competition exclusion, Van der Pol limit cycles, Hamiltonian systems, and the Poincare-Bendixson theorem -- the full toolkit for nonlinear 2D dynamics.
+Step beyond linearity: predator-prey oscillations, competition exclusion, Van der Pol limit cycles, Hamiltonian systems, and the Poincaré-Bendixson theorem -- the full toolkit for nonlinear 2D dynamics.

 The real world is nonlinear.
 Predator-prey cycles, heartbeat rhythms, neuron firing — none of these can be captured by linear equations.
 When superposition fails, the world acquires new behaviors: limit cycles, multiple equilibria, bistability, hysteresis.
 This chapter gives you the geometric and analytic tools to read those behaviors directly off a 2D phase portrait.

-What You Will Learn
+What You Will Learn#

 • Why nonlinear systems are fundamentally different from linear ones